Mohammed-Yousuf-git/AI-vs-HUMAN-TEXT-ANALYZER-USING-ML-NLP/README.md

 3. Serve the frontend through a web server like Nginx
 4. Configure proper CORS policies
 5. Set up environment variables for model paths and configurations

+### 🙋‍♂️ Author
+ Mohammed Yousuf
+AI Engineering Student | Passionate about Machine Learning, Computer Vision, and Real-World Applications 🚀 Feel free to reach out or contribute!
+### 📄 License
+This project is licensed under the MIT License.
+### 🌟 Star this repository
+If you found this helpful, give it a ⭐ on GitHub!